TritonDataCenter/rfd/rfd/0035/README.md

 ## Terminology

-Throughout this document we'll use the terminology which seems most prevelant in the industry and has its roots in the Dapper paper.

 ### Trace

-Every user initiated request that comes into Triton starts an associated trace.
+Every user initiated request that comes into Triton starts an associated "trace."
 The trace represents the initial request combined with all other actions taken in order to satisfy that request.
-This can include further requests, execution of commands, or any other noteworthy work.
+This can include: further requests, execution of commands, or any other work a program has been instrumented to expose.
 These individual components of work are called spans (see below).

 ### Span

 Every individual logical action performed can be considered a span.
-In the case of an HTTP request typically this span will have 4 individual components of the span.
+In the case of an HTTP request typically this span will have 4 individual components.
 There will be:

- * the point where the client sends the request
+ * the event where the client sends the request
- * the point where the server receives the request
+ * the event where the server receives the request
- * the point where the server responds to the request
+ * the event where the server responds to the request
- * the point where the client receives the response
+ * the event where the client receives the response

 after the last component has completed the span will be finished.

+NOTE: See [Open Questions](#OpenQuestions) section below for discussion on another option here.

 It is also common for a span to create additional child spans.
 In this HTTP example, the most common case would be the server calling other APIs after receiving the client's request, but before responding to it.
 In that case those new requests are considered separate new spans, but the current span is attached to those through what we call a "parent span id" which is just the identifier of the span that created this new span.
 By creating parent-child relationship for each span after the initial user request, the trace becomes a tree.

-### Logs
+### Logs / Events

-As each individual component of a span is written out, it is called a log.
+As each individual events on a span is written out, it is called a log.
-For the example span above we'd have 4 logs, one for each of its components.
+For the example span above we'd have 4 logs, one for each of its events.
-Through this RFD we'll also treat each of these logs as a separate call to one of the bunyan logger's log methods.
+Logging requires at least a name for the event.

 ### Tags